-The use of referendums in Denmark is mostly for EU-related decisions.
-Referendums were used for membership in the European Communities in 1972, and subsequently for many treaty reforms: the Single European Act, the Maastricht Treaty (which required two referendums to be adopted) and the Amsterdam Treaty.
-There was also a referendum in 2000 about Denmark joining the euro, which the government lost.
+The use of referenda in Denmark is mostly for EU-related decisions.
+Referenda were used for membership in the European Communities in 1972, and subsequently for many treaty reforms: the Single European Act, the Maastricht Treaty (which required two referenda to be adopted) and the Amsterdam Treaty.
+There was also a referendum in 2000 about Denmark joining the euro, but it did not get approval from voters.
 In the cases of the Treaty of Nice and the Lisbon Treaty, it was determined that there was no transfer of sovereignty, so those two treaties were ratified by a parliamentary vote only.
 There is an ongoing debate on the Danish EU-exemptions and whether they should be put to a referendum in the near future.
-The use of EU treaty referendums is controversial.
+A referendum on Justice and Home Affairs (JHA) cooperation has been announced to take place after the next parliamentary elections (which will take place no later than September 2015).
+The use of EU treaty referenda is controversial.
 Many ask if the voters really know what they vote for, or if it becomes a vote for or against the government or the current state of the national economy.

-There are no provisions in the Danish constitution for popular initiatives.
-Denmark is first of all a representative democracy.

-Neither are there are provisions in the constitution about regional or communal referendums.
+There are no provisions in the Danish constitution for popular initiatives; Denmark is first a representative democracy.
+Neither are there are provisions in the constitution for regional or communal referenda.
 Such votes can only be consultative.
-Greenland used a consultative referendum to confirm the decision to leave the European Communities in 1982.